dross1-dross1/goat-tool/README.md

 ---

 ## Privacy Disclosure
-At Goat Tool, we deeply value the trust you place in our technology.
-Balancing robust utility with steadfast data protection is paramount to us.

-Goat Tool is designed as a local command-line utility, meaning it primarily operates within the confines of your own computer.
-Consequently, it does not inherently gather, store, or share your personal data unless explicitly directed by you.

-When you interact with Goat Tool, the application may access files, directory structures, search phrases, and encryption passcodes.
-This access serves to facilitate file operations, enhance search accuracy, and ensure robust encryption.

-While Goat Tool is potent, its actions are bounded by your local environment.
-Without your explicit command, no data will traverse networks or reach external parties.
-We've consciously refrained from integrating third-party services that could compromise your privacy.

-As stewards of this tool, we encourage you to be discerning.
-When employing Goat Tool, especially within scripts or automated sequences, exercise caution.
-Only provide data that's essential for your intended operations, and always be wary of using sensitive credentials.

-By choosing to utilize Goat Tool, you are endorsing the practices elucidated in this Privacy Disclosure.
-Your confidence inspires us, and we're committed to upholding these principles with utmost diligence.
+Welcome to GoatTool.
+We genuinely appreciate your trust and are firmly committed to preserving the privacy and security of your data.

+### Our Commitment:
+*GoatTool*, while being a versatile command-line utility, is designed with the utmost care to respect your privacy.
+It operates primarily in your local environment, ensuring that your data stays where it belongs: with you.

+### Data We Access:
+1. **Files and Directories**: GoatTool may access your files and directories to perform its core functionalities.
+This is solely dependent on the commands you execute.
+2. **Search Queries**: Queries you use for searching within files are processed, but not stored or transmitted.
+3. **Encryption Passwords**: If you employ encryption features, the passwords are utilized for that specific purpose alone and are neither stored nor transmitted elsewhere.

+### What We Do Not Do:
+- GoatTool will never transmit or share your data with external servers or third parties.
+- We do not integrate with or use third-party services that might jeopardize your privacy.
+- Data is not sent over networks unless you explicitly command the tool to do so.

+### Your Responsibility:
+We urge you to exercise caution when providing sensitive information or credentials, especially while scripting or performing automated tasks with GoatTool.
+Always ensure you are only feeding the necessary and appropriate data for your tasks.

+### Conclusion:
+Your trust means everything to us.
+We want to ensure that while using GoatTool, you can focus on the tasks at hand without having to worry about privacy concerns.
+By using GoatTool, you acknowledge that you understand and consent to the practices detailed in this Privacy Disclosure.

-Thank you for entrusting Goat Tool with your tasks.
+Thank you for choosing GoatTool.

+---